Northern Ireland: Infrastructure and transportation

+The cross-border road connecting the ports of Larne in Northern Ireland and Rosslare Harbour in the Republic of Ireland is being upgraded as part of an EU-funded scheme.
+European route E01 runs from Larne through the island of Ireland, Spain, and Portugal to Seville.

 Culture

-Northern Ireland shares both the culture of Ireland and the culture of the United Kingdom.
+Northern Ireland shares both the culture of Ulster and the culture of the United Kingdom.

+Northern Ireland has witnessed rising numbers of tourists.
+Attractions include concert venues, cultural festivals, musical and artistic traditions, countryside and geographical sites of interest, public houses, welcoming hospitality, and sports (especially golf and fishing).
+Since 1987 public houses have been allowed to open on Sundays, despite some opposition.

 Parades are a prominent feature of Northern Ireland society, more so than in the rest of Ireland or the United Kingdom.
 Most are held by Protestant fraternities such as the Orange Order, and Ulster loyalist marching bands.
 Each summer, during the "marching season", these groups have hundreds of parades, deck streets with British flags, bunting and specially-made arches, and light large towering bonfires in the "Eleventh Night" celebrations.
 The biggest parades are held on 12 July (The Twelfth).
 There is often tension when these activities take place near Catholic neighbourhoods, which sometimes leads to violence.

-Since the end of the Troubles, Northern Ireland has witnessed rising numbers of tourists.
-Attractions include cultural festivals, musical and artistic traditions, countryside and geographical sites of interest, public houses, welcoming hospitality, and sports (especially golf and fishing).
-Since 1987 public houses have been allowed to open on Sundays, despite some opposition.

 The Ulster Cycle is a large body of prose and verse centring on the traditional heroes of the Ulaid in what is now eastern Ulster.
 This is one of the four major cycles of Irish mythology.
 The cycle centres on the reign of Conchobar mac Nessa, who is said to have been the king of Ulster around the 1st century.
 He ruled from Emain Macha (now Navan Fort near Armagh), and had a fierce rivalry with queen Medb and king Ailill of Connacht and their ally, Fergus mac Róich, former king of Ulster.
 The foremost hero of the cycle is Conchobar's nephew Cúchulainn, who features in the epic prose/poem An Táin Bó Cúailnge (The Cattle Raid of Cooley, a casus belli between Ulster and Connaught).